statpascal/emul99/readme.md

 - Files in TIFILES format in a configurable directory of the host
 - Special DSR for P-Code system (see below)

-The first option requires the original ROM; using the config entries "fdc_dsr" and "fdc_dsk1" to "fdc_dsk3" up to three disk sector images can be loaded.
+The first option requires the original ROM of the disk controller; using the config entries "fdc_dsr" and "fdc_dsk1" to "fdc_dsk3" up to three disk images (92160 bytes for SS/SD, 184320 bytes for DS/SD) can be loaded.
 It provides DSK1 through DSK3 devices.

 To store files in a host system directory, the config entries "disksim_dsr" and "disksim_dir" need to be specified.
 The DSR provides DSK0 through DSK3.
 It can be used together with the disk controller DSR: the host system DSR uses a higher CRU base resulting in only DSK0 targeting it (see e.g. the example config file bin/exbasic.cfg).
+File names containing slashes are modified to avoid directory traversal on the host.

+The host system DSR does not provide sector based access to the disk or individual files (only PAB based operations are supported); in particular it is not possible to get a directory listing.

 ## TiPi